 Here are my reasons why you should NOT run the Princess Half weekend.
 In no particular order.

-It’s Hot.
+1. It’s Usually Hot.
 Stupidly, Miserably, Freakishly Hot.
 Africa Hot.

 Except for that one year I didn’t run it.
 Ahem.